kopper-xdu/Adv-Diffusion/README.md

 generate semantic perturbations in the surroundings.
 The designed adaptive strength-based adversarial perturbation algorithm can ensure both attack transferability and stealthiness.
 Extensive qualitative and quantitative experiments on the public FFHQ and CelebA-HQ datasets prove the proposed method achieves superior performance compared with the state-of-the-art methods without an extra generative model training process.
-The source code is available at https://github.com/kopper-xdu/Adv-Diffusion.

 ## Install